TIAGOOOLIVEIRA/Master-HighPerformanceComputing-UniversidadSantiagoCompostela_code_cuda-mpi-omp/advanced_parallelprogramming/assignement_omp_mpi/README.md

   - saxpyi: 4.49×
   - saxpy: 4.48×
 - Combining OpenMP threading with SIMD vectorization is crucial for exploiting modern CPU hardware effectively
+- Autovectorization + OpenMP results in a massive boost when loops are structured well

 ## References